AdobeDocs/uix/src/pages/services/aem-cf-console-admin/guides/hello-world/index.md

 npm install -g @adobe/aio-cli
 ```

-More details are described in [Local Environment Set Up and optional tools](https://developer.adobe.com/app-builder/docs/getting_started/#local-environment-set-up).
+More details are described in [Local environment set up and optional tools](https://developer.adobe.com/app-builder/docs/getting_started/#local-environment-set-up).

-## Create a Project in Adobe Developer Console
+## Create a project in Adobe Developer Console

 > Adobe Developer Console gives you access to APIs, SDKs and developer tools to integrate, and extend Adobe products.
 In App Builder, you need access to Adobe I/O Runtime credentials used for deploying your application,